ferrolho/feup-sdis/distributed-backup-service/docs/protocol.md

 3. Send **STORED** message

-Our enhancement does not require any additional special messages, and therefore is interoperable with any other implementations of the protocol:
+Our enhancement does not require any additional special messages, and therefore is inter operable with any other implementations of the protocol:

 ```
 wait for a random interval uniformly distributed between 0 and 400 ms;